 With the no fees and Apprenticeship Boost initiatives announced earlier this year, we have seen a huge influx in training numbers in the glass industry.
 What this will hopefully lead to in the future is a qualified workforce in the glass industry, which Gary believes can only be a good thing.
 He says, “In my experience, qualified and trained staff seem to have a higher sense of pride and take on more responsibility.
 The outcome of this is better customer satisfaction; everything is easier when you have skilled people in your team.”

-Gary is an original glass & glazing National Advisory Group (NAG) member, coming on board in 2015 not long after BCITO took over apprenticeships for the industry.
+Gary is an original glass & glazing National Advisory Group (NAG) member, coming on board in 2015 not long after the merger of BCITO and the Joinery Industry Training Organisation (JITO).
 “What I enjoy most about being on the NAG is the feeling of being a part of a group dedicated to lifting the bar on how all apprentices are trained,” says Gary.
-As well as being on the NAG, Gary has recently been appointed to the board of the Glass & Glazing Institute NZ (GGINZ) who run off-job training for BCITO apprentices.
+As well as being on the NAG, Gary has recently been appointed to the board of the Glass & Glazing Institute NZ (GGINZ) who deliver off-job training for BCITO apprentices.
 Gary says, “For me, this is about being involved in lifting the skill level of our apprentices and tradespeople in our industry.
 The ultimate outcome will be higher levels of prosperity for our trade through better productivity and safer work.”